mojaloop/reporting-hub-bop-settlements-ui/docs/contribution-rules.md

 ## Contribution Rules

-There is a precise approach on how to contribute to this project and there are security measures setup specifically to prevent unwanted behaviours.
+There is a precise approach on how to contribute to this project and there are security measures setup specifically to prevent unwanted behaviors.

 - [Pushing to the repo](#pushing-to-the-repo)
 - [Unit testing the code](#unit-testing-the-code)
 - [Versioning strategy](#versioning-strategy)

 ### Pushing to the repo

 When adding changes to the repo, make sure the following rules are respected: